Carlos-Augusto/claim-verifier/README.md

 ## Ideas to add

-- A scheduler to query for not yet anchored data claims until found.
+~~- A scheduler to query for not yet anchored data claims until found.~~
 - Manage app from tray app.